datacarpentry/wrangling-genomics/episodes/00-quality-control.md

 # Quality Control

-The first step in the variant calling work flow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequence reads.
+The first step in the variant calling workflow is to take the FASTQ files received from the sequencing facility and assess the quality of the sequence reads.

 ![workflow_qc](../img/var_calling_workflow_qc.png)